 There is no reason why you can’t have a Chanukah party with just your immediate family.
 As a mother, I think it’s important to create holiday cheer inside my home that is not dependent on other people.
 Although I would like to have extended family to celebrate with us, we can’t.
 That doesn’t mean that my kids and I have to lose out on a party.
 If there are traditions and rituals that you love, then you have to make them happen.
 You have to create the fun and cheer by yourself.
-That is why I will be making a holiday party for just my immediate family this year.
-Just me, my husband, and kids.
+That is why I will be making a holiday party for just my immediate family this year: just me, my husband, and my kids.

-Despite the coziness of the event I still need to make this holiday party on a budget. if you are one of the lucky ones who can have guests this year (looking at you Australia!) then you can use these tips to make a real, large holiday party on a budget.
+Despite the coziness of the event, I still need to make this holiday party on a budget.
+If you are one of the lucky ones who can have guests this year (looking at you, Australia!), then you can use these tips to make a real, large holiday party on a budget.

 How to Make an Awesome Chanukah Holiday Party